 And by “future reference,” we mean “future advertising.”

 This post will take a closer look at the Facebook Pixel.
 But seeing as the pixel itself is an invisible snippet of code, we’ll need a visual stand-in.
-So let’s look at this guy and his pre-faded, unmistakably casual maritime sweater.
+So let’s look at this lady and her blonde clip-in hair extensions.

-If you go to Esprit’s German website and add this sweater to your cart, it looks like this:
+If you go to Luxy Hair’s website and add these hair extensions to your cart, it looks like this:

 Nothing to see here, right?
 Well, not exactly.
 In fact, the Facebook Pixel is going bananas.